 Thai basil differs from basil, offering a slightly spicy, almost licorice-like taste that makes it a popular favorite in sweet and savory dishes.

-In this case, that peppery taste is an amazing contrast to sharp lime.
-Paired with the creamy vanilla of the ice cream, this dessert is one you won’t want to miss.
+In this case, that peppery taste is an amazing contrast to sharp lime, paired with the creamy vanilla of the ice cream.

 20. Thai Sticky Rice Pudding with Corn